 - No worries about forgetting the correct budget envelope

-- Spouses don’t have to split cash for overlapping categories like groceries or gas
+- Spouses don’t have to split some money for overlapping categories like groceries or gas

 - Cards are accepted nearly everywhere

-- Debit cards can be used to set up online automatic bill pay for recurring bills
+- You can use debit cards to set up online automatic bill pay for recurring bills

 Cons of the cashless envelope system